Ccaswell42/terraform-provider-sbercloud/docs/resources/rds_instance.md

 * `volume` - (Required, List) Specifies the volume information.
 Structure is documented below.

+* `restore` - (Optional, List, ForceNew) Specifies the restoration information.
+It only supported restore to postpaid instance.
+Structure is documented below.
+Changing this parameter will create a new resource.s

 * `fixed_ip` - (Optional, String, ForceNew) Specifies an intranet floating IP address of RDS DB instance.
   Changing this parameter will create a new resource.